theflockers/release-service-bundles/tasks/sign-base64-blob/README.md

         configMapName: <configmap name>
 ```

+## Changes in 2.4.1
+* Fix shellcheck/checkton linting issues in the task and tests

 ## Changes in 2.4.0
 * No longer examine `.data.sign.request` to obtain the Signing pipeline name.
 Use the default - blob-signing-pipeline